PerryXDeng/proj_stack_exchange/README.txt

 Download Scala: https://www.scala-lang.org/download/

-Download a driver for MYSQL: https://dev.mysql.com/downloads/connector/j/  (thanks Drew)
+Download a driver for MYSQL: https://dev.mysql.com/downloads/connector/j/

 Install jupyter notebook packages for python if you don't already have them setup.

 There is also a dependency on JDK 8 (spark appears to use a jdbc on the backend)

 Here are the environent variables that are necessary on windows (they might differ slightly for linux, but are likely very similar)

 HADOOP_HOME - the path  to the  hadoop binaries